-Read the character in the VoiceOver cursor phonetically
+Read phonetically the character in the VoiceOver cursor

 Move to the first visible word

-On a Mac notebook computer, press VO-Fn-Left Arrow.
+On some keyboards, press VO-Fn-Left Arrow.

 Move to the last visible word

-On a Mac notebook computer, press VO-Fn-Right Arrow.
+On some keyboards, press VO-Fn-Right Arrow.

 Move to the beginning of text, scrolling if necessary

-On a Mac notebook computer, press VO-Shift-Fn-Left Arrow.
+On some keyboards, press VO-Shift-Fn-Left Arrow.

 Move to the end of text, scrolling if necessary

-On a Mac notebook computer, press VO-Shift-Fn-Right Arrow.
+On some keyboards, press VO-Shift-Fn-Right Arrow.